Convenient everyday banking

 You can apply for an HSBC Bank Account if you:

-- are 18 or older and a UK or EU resident
+- are 18 or older and live in the UK or EU

 - are happy for us to do a credit check against your name (if you live in the UK)